How would you design a system to send 100,000 notifications?

 Why it feels right:

 SQL is reliable.
 Transactions give confidence.
-You can count(*)
+You can count(*) to see progress.

 Why it fails: